Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 Che stencil in Westland Street, Derry

-Che stencil and quote in St James’s, Belfast
+Che stencil and quote in St James’s, west Belfast.

-Viva Che! has not appeared in a CNR mural since the Sankara piece shown above, perhaps because the death of Fidel in November, 2016, took up the available attention to international socialism (see Hasta La Victoria Siempre and The Sun Of Your Bravery Laid Siege To Death).
+Viva Che! did not appear in a CNR mural for a long time after the Sankara piece shown above, perhaps because the death of Fidel in November, 2016, took up the available attention to international socialism (see Hasta La Victoria Siempre and The Sun Of Your Bravery Laid Siege To Death).
 Che did return in La Solidaridad Invariable in 2021, though in a non-Heroico form.

-The repainted version of the Clann Lir mural in Cushendall included the harper from Fitzpatrick’s Lough Derravaragh.
+The repainted version of the Clann Lır/Children Of Lear mural in Cushendall included the harper from Fitzpatrick’s Lough Derravaragh.

-Nuada as part of a mental health trio at Laurelglen pharmacy (off Stewartstown Road).
+Nuada Journeys To The Underworld as part of a mental health trio at Laurelglen pharmacy (off Stewartstown Road), west Belfast.

 Fitzpatrick’s work has also appeared in the context of Ian Adamson’s ‘Cruthın’ hypothesis.
 (The Cruthın hypothesis is discussed on the Cú Chulaınn Visual History page.)